cppitems/cppitems/items/003/item.md

 This type controls how an entity can be "used" and what it exactly means when it is used in a certain semantic embedding (i.e., operators in an expression).
 *All* types are determined at compile time, even if they are not explicitly visible in the source (using deduction rules).

-> What are a typical compile time errors w.r.t. "types"?
+> What are a typical compile time errors w.r.t. types?
+> - nearly all error messages are related to types

-> Which run time errors are possible if dynamically typed languages, e.g., JavaScript or Python?
+> Which run time errors are possible in dynamically typed languages, e.g., JavaScript or Python?
+> - JavaScript defaults to `undefined` if a method or member does not exist and run time checking might look like:
+>```pmans
+>// JavaScript
+>function func(object) {
+>  if(object.method === undefined ) { return object.method(5); }
+>  else { throw "error"; }
+>}
+>```
+> - to provide type safety for JavaScript or Python, compile time type checking frameworks (e.g., mypy or TypeScript) are available, releasing the burden to do checks like the one above

 ### Debugging types